Pronunciation of 'bhaktavatsala'

 English (United States)

-A term used to describe someone, often a deity, who is compassionate and affectionate towards devotees.
+A term used to describe a deity who is loving and caring towards devotees.

 Sanskrit